 A Dutch correspondent living in the USA made a satirical article about that controversy.
 A thing like letting your child go across town with public transport or by bike is considered perfectly normal in some countries, even other 'first-world' countries.

 A good example of that is Japan.
 Mainly, this is because violent crime is exceptionally uncommon there, so they don't have to worry so much about strange people on the subways abducting kids.
-It is not unusual to see nine and ten-year-olds using trains without adults, but they will usually be in groups of three or four, so it is not so bad.
-Of course, there's always the occasional horror story.
+It is not unusual to see nine and ten-year-olds using trains without adults, but they will usually be in groups of three or four, so it is not so bad (although accidents and crime can and do occasionally happen).
+This, of course, also ties into a plethora of anime examples featuring ordinary students as protagonists, from Slice of Life pieces to your average Super Robot, Magical Girl, Occult Detective and Mons fare, including the headlining Pokemon example.
+While Western Media Watchdogs tend to use the Don't Try This at Home disclaimers even for situations impossible in real life, the Japanese tend to find the situations presented in media far less perplexing than English-speaking audiences do (and are, perhaps, more confused by Western bemusement over the concept).

 Russia, despite being not safe at all.
 Even in Siberian cities with constant supply of freshly released convicts and "prison-style" knives or shivs sold at any flea market.
 The very concept may be alien enough to call not only for questions about kid-stables, but also looks hinting that people suspect you meant raising them for food.
 Digging tunnels in two-meter snowpiles or wasting wooden junk in bonfires of same height are normal after-school pastimes, after all.
 And that's normal kids who have parents, not street urchins (Russia has loads and loads of these, too).